Ludwig Rhesa (1776 – 1840)

-Nida, and the experiences that he had there, were life changing for Eduardas Antanas Jonušas.
-He discovered the remains of the disappearing Curonian lifestyle.
-There was a small group of Curonians still living there and he got to know some of them fairly well after moving to Nida in 1971.
-The artist spent 30 years recovering the ethnic culture of a region that was consciously being destroyed during the interwar period.
-He gave special attention to the most significant cultural symbols such as: krikštai (traditional burial monuments), vėtrungės (ornate weather vanes), kurėnai (traditional Curonian ships) and architectural elements of fishermen houses (decorative roof gables and other weather vanes).
+Nida and the experiences there were life changing for Eduardas Antanas Jonušas.
+He discovered there the disappearing Curonian lifestyle (a small group of Curonians that had returned there was still living in Nida).
+He got to know some of them fairly well after moving to Nida in 1971.
+The artist dedicated 30 years of his lifetime to revive the ethnic culture of the area that was being destroyed on purpose after the war.
+He paid special attention to the most significant cultural symbols such as "krikštai" (traditional burial monuments), "vėtrungės" (ornate weathervanes), "kurėnai" (traditional Curonian boats) and architectural elements of fishermen’s houses (gable crosses and barge boards).

-Inspired by the Curonians’ deep understanding of the spiritual world, Jonušas drew up plans for a project to reconstruct the old, deserted graveyard in Nida and restore the traditional burial monuments – krikštai.
-He was one of the pioneers in analysing a very distinct phenomenon of Curonian culture – weather vanes.
-He gathered a collection of their drawings and with artist Rimantas Dichavičius, prepared a book on weather vanes.
+Inspired by the Curonians’ deep understanding of the spiritual world, Jonušas drew up plans for a project to reconstruct an old, deserted graveyard in Nida and to restore "krikštai," the traditional grave markers.
+He was one of the pioneers in analysing a very distinct phenomenon of the Curonian ethnic culture – weathervanes.
+He gathered a collection of their drawings and wrote a book on weathervanes with artist Rimantas Dichavičius.
 Unfortunately, the authorities of the day did not allow it to be published.
-He also put together exhibits for Neringa’s Museum of History.
+He also collected exhibits for the Curonian Spit History Museum.

-When Lithuania’s independence was restored, upon receiving blueprints Eduardas Jonušas built the first traditional fishing boat – a kurėna – of the post-war period.
+When Lithuania’s independence was restored, upon receiving blueprints Eduardas Jonušas built the first traditional fishing boat – kurėnas – of the post-war period.
 “This is [to show] my gratitude for the people who were born, raised and became one with this land,” declared Jonušas.
-This kurėna, of the name “Kuršis” (Eng – “The Curonian”) can still be seen in Nida’s port or rocking on the distant waves of the lagoon.
+This boat, of the name “Kuršis” can still be seen in Nida’s port or rocking on the distant waves of the lagoon.

-Eduardas Jonušas’s paintings and especially the pastel drawings of his earlier years were dominated by the scenes of the Curonian Spit and its ethnographic motifs.
-Later, he spent his creative periods of time making various series of paintings which symbolically conveyed his experiences in the hell of the Soviet gulag.
+Eduardas Jonušas’s paintings and especially the pastel drawings of his early years were dominated by the nature of the Curonian Spit and its ethnographic motifs.
+Later, he spent all of his creative years making various series of paintings symbolically sharing his experiences from the hell of the Soviet gulag.

 As one of Neringa’s most famous contemporary artists, an honorary citizen of the city, a knight of the Order of the Lithuanian Grand Duke Gediminas, and a laureate of the M.L.
 Rhesa prize, Eduardas Jonušas was a living legend.
 He died in 2014 and was buried in the ethnographic cemetery in Nida.

-The sculptor and painter’s workshop, in which the public institution “Eduardo Jonušo namai” (“Eduardas Jonušas’s Home”) was established in 2016, stands on the outskirts of Nida.
+The sculptor and painter’s workshop, in which the public institution “Eduardo Jonušo namai” (“Eduardas Jonušas House”) was established in 2016, stands on the outskirts of Nida.

 The writer, playwright and translator Viktoras Miliūnas lived and worked in Nida from 1961 to 1986.